This post originally appeared on LinkedIn

 The big question revolves around whether banks will be allowed to maintain their ‘passporting’ rights, which allow UK-registered firms to provide services in the EU without the need to set up a local subsidiary (and vice versa for EU registered firms).
 Banks are already starting to make contingency plans to work out the best way to determine whether they will start moving jobs abroad or move entire operations altogether.

 A Lords committee report due out in December will urge that a transitional deal is struck with the EU ahead of final negotiations.
 Expecting organisations to wait until 2019, when the article 50 process is due to be completed, hinders business as companies want to know what will happen so they can adjust their business plans.

 According to the same report, these decisions will start to be made in 2017.
 Any transitional deal would still require payment of contributions to the EU in return for access to the single market, what this will all hinge on will be whether there is a ‘hard’ or ‘soft’ Brexit landing and the deal that Britain finally agrees with the EU while negotiating its exit strategy.
 The concerns for the banking sector are over the future of the thousands of banking and investment jobs in the City.

 Firms such as KPMG are already planning ahead, having set up a Brexit Solutions division, appointing one of its most senior partners, Helen Briggs, to the newly created role Head of Brexit.

 What is your business doing to mitigate risk?
-I’d love to hear your thoughts.Posted over 4 years ago
+I’d love to hear your thoughts.Posted almost 5 years ago